 That sounded like my sort of work.

-I added sufficient boiling water to cover the pieces as instructed.
+Sufficient boiling water was added to cover the pieces as instructed.

 I left for it for 5 minutes as instructed and then rinsed with warm soapy water.
 A quick wipe dry and, like magic, the tea-set shone like new.